sous-chefs/drbd/README.md

 ### default

 Installs drbd but does no configuration.
+If another version of drbd is desired, set the `node['drbd']['packages']` attribute.

+For example, to install drdb 8.4 on CentOS you might set `node.override['drbd']['packages'] = %w(drbd84-utils kmod-drbd84)`.

 ## pair